pingcap/docs/data-migration/migrate-with-pt-ghost.md

 After migrating data from MySQL to TiDB by using DM, you can enbale `online-ddl` to allow collaboration of DM and gh-ost or pt-osc.

-For the detailed replication instruction, refer to the following documents:
+For the detailed replication instruction, refer to the following documents by scenarios:

 - [Migrate MySQL Data of Less Than 1 TiB to TiDB](/data-migration/migrate-mysql-tidb-less-tb.md)
 - [Migrate MySQL Data of More Than 1 TiB to TiDB](/data-migration/migrate-mysql-tidb-above-tb.md)